David M. Louie: Legal career

 In 2016, Louie was inducted as a Fellow in the American College of Trial Lawyers.
 He is a member of Society of Attorneys General Emeritus, and while serving as Attorney General, was a member of the National Association of Attorneys General and the Conference of Western Attorneys General.
 He is a member of the Federation of Defense and Corporate Counsel, where he was a past Co-Chair for the Premises Liability Section, and a past Chair of the Diversity Committee.
 He is a member of the National Asian Pacific American Bar Association, and received a Daniel K. Inouye Trailblazer Award from NAPABA in 2015.
 He received the Occidental College Alumni Seal Award for Community Service in 2013.
 He is a member of the Association of Defense Trial Attorneys, the Defense Research Institute and the American Bar Association.
 Louie has been a faculty member and lecturer for numerous continuing legal education seminars for the Hawaii State Bar Association, Federation of Defense and Corporate Counsel, National Asian Pacific American Bar Association, American Bar Association, Pacific Law Institute, Professional Education Systems, Inc. and the National Business Institute.
 He has authored a number of published articles regarding trial techniques and legal issues.

 David Louie is a registered lobbyist in Hawaii according to the Hawaii Ethics Commission.
 Louie lobbies for the Internet Association, Facebook, and AirBnB.
 Lobbying topics include Government Operation and Finance, Hawaiian Affairs, Planning and Land Use Management, Science, Technology and Economic Development, Labor and Employment, Housing, Communications and Public Utilities, Consumer Protection and Commerce, Tourism & Recreation, Technology, and Other including "Transient Accommodations".

 Louie has been retained by the State of Hawaii as a Special Deputy Attorney General on matters pertaining to the Board of Hawaii Department of Land and Natural Resources and Board of Trustees of the Employees' Retirement System of the State of Hawaii.

-Personal
+Personal life

 He is married to Johanna C. Chuan.